Ra Ikane Cruises

 area.
 The early morning Ra Ikane birding cruise provides an opportunity to relax

-and spot species such as giant kingfisher, the rarer African fin foot if you are
+and spot species such as the malachite kingfisher, the rare African finfoot,

-lucky, or the African Fisheagle.
+white-backed night-heron or the African Fish eagle.
 This is a very quiet time on the river, and

 there aren't very many boats around.
-The best time for birding in this area is
+Teas and freshly

 made pastries are on the menu, along with fruit platters, cheeses and biscuits.